Vince Leah: Sports administration

 Leah established youth sports programs in Winnipeg for baseball, basketball, football, lacrosse, ice hockey, and soccer.
 He was involved with Sunday school sport programs in the North End, Winnipeg, during the late-1920s, and began the Community Juvenile Hockey League in 1932.
 He founded the Excelsior Hockey Club in 1934, which won thirteen provincial championships and produced forty professional hockey players.
 He was nicknamed "Old Frostbite" since he stood in snowbanks while coaching minor ice hockey teams, and later expanded the Excelsior Club to include other sports for youths on a year-round basis.
 He later organized the Tom Thumb Hockey program in 1944, and the Red, White, and Blue Hockey Organization in 1949.

 Leah founded the Juvenile Football League, served as secretary of the Manitoba Football Union, and was a volunteer high school football referee for eighteen years.
 He helped establish the Winnipeg Bantam Basketball League in 1949, and was a coach, manager, and referee for lacrosse in Winnipeg after the conclusion of World War II.
 In 1950, he brought Little League Baseball to Canada.

 In community recreation, Leah was instrumental in establishing the Margaret Park Community Centre in 1964, and served as its president from 1965 to 1967.
 He later served on the athletic committee for the Manitoba Centennial in 1970.

 Personal life

 Leah married Mary Isabel Jardine on April 6, 1940, and had one son.
 Leah was a member of the Kildonan United Church of Canada, the Royal Canadian Legion, the Kiwanis Club, and the Fraternal Order of Eagles.
 He was an organist at his church, composed music and poetry, and was a watercolour and pastel artist.
 He died from a heart attack, on August 9, 1993, at the Health Sciences Centre in Winnipeg.
 His wife of 53 years died the next day on August 10.
-They were interred at Glen Eden Memorial Garden in Winnipeg.
+They were interred at Glen Eden Memorial Garden in West St. Paul, Manitoba.